Metacognitive Behavioral Tuning of Large Language Models for Multi-Hop Question Answering: Additional Experimental Results

-\paragraph{Scalability and Generalization} While the absolute AES improvements on simpler benchmarks (e.g., HotpotQA) naturally diminish as model scale increases, MBT continues to yield pronounced positive AES on the challenging MuSiQue benchmark, even at the 4B scale.
-This pattern suggests that the metacognitive behaviors injected by MBT are particularly effective under high reasoning complexity, where uncontrolled exploration is a major bottleneck.
-These results indicate that the observed efficiency gains are robust and generalize across different evaluation protocols.
+\paragraph{Scalability and Generalization} Absolute AES improvements on the simpler HotpotQA benchmark decrease with model scale, but MBT keeps clearly positive AES on MuSiQue at the 4B scale.
+The metacognitive structure helps most when reasoning complexity is high and uncontrolled exploration is a bottleneck.
+The efficiency gains hold across the evaluation protocols we tested.